Post-Frame Construction Design Tools

 The Diaphragm and Frame Interaction Calculator helps you design buildings that meet load requirements.

-You enter the number of bays and default values for stiffness and load requirement, and the program calculates specific values for eave load, horizontal displacement, diaphragm stiffness, shear displacement, and shear load.
+You enter the number of bays and default values for stiffness and load requirement, and the program calculates specific values for eave load, horizontal displacement, diaphragm stiffness, shear displacement, and shear load for your wood frame design.

 This report identifies how one life cycle analysis program, ATHENA Institute's Impact Estimator for Buildings, can be modified for post-frame building systems.
 It details the modification procedure and concludes with LCAs of several post-frame building projects.